poojaanbu0/19AI307_JAVA/Module-04/DAY-4/README.md

 ## RESULT:
-Thus, the java program to perform final & static keyword was executed successfully.
+Thus, the Java program for the situation where a Student object contains a Course object was successfully executed using final and static keywords.